 Here are a few online resources you might find helpful to practice sight reading:

 Drill note names online with: http://www.sightreadingpractice.com

 Printable Music Note Cards: http://www.music-for-music-teachers.com/flashcards.html

-Resource for free beginning piano songs, good for sight reading practice: http://www.music-for-music-teachers.com/beginner-piano-music.html
+A resource for free beginning piano songs, which is good to practice sight reading: : http://www.music-for-music-teachers.com/beginner-piano-music.html